-^{} The first time a student's CGPA falls below any benchmark in this column, he/she is placed on "critical probation."
+The first time a student's CGPA falls below any benchmark in this column, he/she is placed on "critical probation."
 If the student's CGPA falls below a benchmark again, he/she is dismissed and may not enroll at IUB for at least one fall or spring term.
 The student may then petition to be considered for reinstatement.

 Academic records of UD students are reviewed at the end of each term.
 Determination of academic status is based upon all credit hours (transfer and IU graded hours) and IU cumulative GPA.
-"Graded hours" include credit hours for courses completed with a grade of F, but do not include credit hours earned with a grade of P or S. Advanced Placement Program credit is recorded as transfer hours.
+"Graded hours" include credit hours for courses completed with a grade of F, but do not include credit hours earned with a grade of P or S.

-Kenneth Gros Louis, interim chancellor of the Indiana University Bloomington campus, meets with students.
+Michael McRobbie, interim provost of the Indiana University Bloomington campus and interim vice president for academic affairs, Bloomington.